hsinyenwu/RNAseq_PLOT/README.md

 ### `PLOTmp` is a function to plot multiple RNAseq datasets.

-It requires the following libraries from bioconductor:
+It requires the following bioconductor libraries:
 ```
 library(GenomicRanges)
 library(GenomicFeatures)